 Status and being defined

 Most people don’t question popular societal beliefs and simply just try and fit in as much as possible.
 The goal for most is to get higher up on the social status ladder because that it what seems like the best way to achieve more and have a better life.
 Social status is also massively connected to caring about what other people think of you.
 Social status has a massive influence on how the majority of people define others.

 So our social status is often linked to our self worth and our social status is determined by popular societal beliefs or perceptions.
 These popular beliefs influence the majority of the population, so basically these perceptions determine our own social status and ultimately self worth.

-If we are not perceived as having high social status then people will start to define and label you as a particular type of person, and this can begin to affect our own self worth because we begin to believe it.
+If we are not perceived as having high social status then people will start to define and label you as a particular type of person.
+This can begin to affect our own self worth because we begin to believe those labels.

 How to not let others define you?

 - There may be times when you need to distance yourself from certain people to prevent you from being subjected to certain judgments which can affect you negatively.
 Be selective with the people that you spend time with.

 - Develop a strong sense of self/identity, find yourself, know who you are and who you want to be.
-The stronger your sense of self is the less likely you are to be influenced by others trying to define who you are.
+The stronger your sense of self is, the less likely you are to be influenced by others trying to define you.